I'm a writer.

 I love what words can do.
 My favourite work to watch, read, and write is imaginative, poetic, and funny.
-It strives to see and understand our world from a different point of view.
+It strives to see and understand our world, often from a sidestep outside it.

 I also write about feelings a lot, as they tend to drive everything, acknowledged or not.

-If you want to know what's happening next, that's right here.
+If you want to know what's happening next with my work, that's just below.